torbsd/torbsd.github.io/blog-obfs4.md

 What can you do?

-If you're running a FreeBSD or OpenBSD Tor bridge, grab the source and build it.
+If you're running a FreeBSD or OpenBSD-current Tor bridge, grab the source and build it (we're working on a solution for -stable).
+In the case of OpenBSD it must be either i386 or amd64 at the moment (the go compiler does not yet support non-x86 architectures there).

 Adding obfs4proxy support to a Tor bridge is easy, with the addition of a single line:

 ```
-ServerTransportPlugin obfs4 exec /usr/local/bin/obfs4proxy -enableLogging \
+ServerTransportPlugin obfs4 exec /usr/local/bin/obfs4proxy managed
- -logLevel info managed
 ```

-Note the logging options with _-enableLogging_ and _-logLevel info_.
-Neither is required, but watching the service on a bridge is useful, particularly in this phase of development.
+Additional options that control logging are available; read the [man page](docs/obfs4proxy_manpage.txt) for more details.
+The author's own [README](https://gitweb.torproject.org/pluggable-transports/obfs4.git/tree/README.md) is also recommended reading.

 With _info_ level logging enabled, the log, residing in the Tor data directory pt_state/obfs4proxy.log, should show something like this: